 Trine opens Fred Zollner Stadium, launches a Master of Science in Biomedical Engineering program, and opens the School of Professional Studies site in Logansport, Indiana.

-Trine works towards the completion of the Jim and Joan Bock Center for Biomed and Innovation, featuring state-of-the-art cast metals laboratories, materials science and metallurgy laboratories, alternative energy studies center, and bioprocess laboratories.
+Trine completes of the Jim and Joan Bock Center for Innovation and Biomedical Engineering.
+The building features state-of-the-art cast metals laboratories, materials science and metallurgy laboratories, alternative energy studies center, and bioprocess laboratories.
+It is also the home of Innovation One.